Radziki Duże

 Radziki Duże is a village in the administrative district of Gmina Wąpielsk, within Rypin County, Kuyavian-Pomeranian Voivodeship, in north-central Poland.

 The village church of St. Catherine, originally a Gothic building of the 14th–15th century, was almost totally rebuilt in 1887.
 Hence it shows the typical appearance of a Gothic Revival building.

-Furthermore Radziki Duże has the ruins of the medieval (1405–1466) castle of Radzikowski family, in ruins since 19th century, and the new ruin of a manor house.
+Furthermore Radziki Duże has the medieval (1405–1466) castle of Radzikowski family, although in ruins since 19th century, as well as the Przeciszewski manor house, which now functions as a public school by the name of Zespół Szkolno-Przedszkolny w Radzikach Dużych.